 How to deal with emotional abuse?

-The first step is to recognize that it is happening in your relationships.
+The best way to deal with emotional abuse in a relationship is to recognize that it ‘s happening in your relationships.
 Be honest with your emotions and your experience to take the control back of your life.
 Put yourself as a priority, physically and mentally and take care of your needs.